sunildivyam/ngx-workspace/guides/ngx-common-ui-cyclic.md

     }
     ```
 - openai openai-form and openai-image-form have been moved to `ngx-tools` as `openai module`
+    - ui image form is moved here temporarily, but should have 2 different image-form components each for ngx-common-ui and openai.

 - `sitemap` is moved to sitemap module in `ngx-tools`
 - `firebase` is moved to firebase module in `ngx-tools`